QuixThe2nd/metadatarr/README.md

 ### Configure
 All default configuration files are located at `./config_template/`.
 To change values, copy config files to `./store/config/`.
 Instructions for each config are provided in each file. **READ ALL CONFIG BEFORE RUNNING!** The defaults are set as examples showcasing the power of Metadatarr, not as the recommended settings.

+Note that changes apply instantly on save, you do not need to restart Metadatarr.

 ## Usage
 To start Metadatarr, run:
 ```